HilariusJeremy/HilariusJeremy.github.io/README.md

 Long overdue, but finally here we are.

 Goal:
-- Change tab name according to react page (including vite icon)
 - Populate content
 - Include page view counter
-- Highlight tab currently visited
 - Hiragana matrix
+- Adapt resolution to mobile
+- Add database and server